voytex/voytex/README.md

-My name is Vojtech Lukas, currently I am embedded SW engineer in Arcsec.
+My name is Vojtech Lukas, currently I am embedded SW engineer at Arcsec.

 My career so far includes software engineering role at Honeywell Aerospace and also a senior audio engineering role at Janacek Academy of Performing Arts.

 I feel comfortable using: